In Canada, there are different types of corporations for tax purposes.

 Lifetime Capital Gain Exemption (LCGE) is available for generating exempt capital gains on the sales of qualified small business corporation shares in Canada.
 In 2019, LCGE limit was $866,912.
 If your corporation loses CCPC status because you have become a non-resident of Canada, it affects your eligibility to claim LCGE.

 Extra Reporting Requirements in Future

 When your corporation loses its CCPC status, new tax status and tax situation resulting because of non-resident shareholders may give rise to new reporting requirements.
-Depending on your situation, the corporation may need to withhold taxes from payments to non-resident shareholders.
+Depending on your situation, the corporation may need to withhold taxes from payments to non-resident shareholders (including dividends).

 If you are planning to emigrate and holding shares of qualified small business corporations, you can crystalize the capital gains by planning ahead.

 Maroof HS CPA Professional Corporation is a professional accounting firm registered with CPA Ontario and Alberta, providing a wide range of Corporate income tax services in Canada.

 If you are planning to emigrate from Canada or immigrate to Canada, and have Canadian Corporations, you can utilize our services to properly plan your personal and corporate income tax issues.
 Get in touch with us and let us know how can we help you.